The Strategic Value of a Vanuatu Passport for Bitcoin Business Owners

 The savings example most founders run is straightforward.
 A founder selling $2,000,000 in Bitcoin at a $500,000 cost basis realizes $1,500,000 in taxable gains.
 At the US top federal rate plus a high-tax state, that is roughly $450,000 in combined tax.
 At Vanuatu’s 0% rate on capital gains, the $450,000 stays in the stack.
 Consult a qualified cross-border tax advisor regarding your specific situation; the above is illustrative, not advice.

 One honest note on the tax structure.
-Vanuatu participates in the OECD's Common Reporting Standard, meaning financial account information held in Vanuatu institutions is automatically exchanged with your country of tax residence.
+Vanuatu participates in the OECD’s Common Reporting Standard, meaning financial account information held in Vanuatu institutions is automatically exchanged with your country of tax residence.
 Most Bitcoiners who hold Vanuatu passports do not use Vanuatu as a banking jurisdiction; they hold the passport for mobility and optionality and bank elsewhere.
-If you are not opening Vanuatu accounts, the CRS flow is immaterial to you.
+If you are not opening Vanuatu accounts, the Common Reporting Standard (CRS) flow is immaterial to you.
 If you are, treat it as a reportable channel and plan accordingly.

 Corporate Infrastructure